top of page

 • Dinner: Buy entrees from the cafe car, such as a cheeseburger or hot dog, and pair with whatever remains of the chips, nuts, fruit, and other snacks we brought onboard.

 It’s important to note that this whole meal plan is done with just 1 food bag for the 2 of us, and it wasn’t even insulated.
-Now that we know we can take a tiny cooler onboard with some freezer packs to keep food cold, it opens up a whole range of other possibilities, like bringing our own hummus and more cheese because we can keep it cold and keep it from going bad while we’re onboard.
-Now that we know this, we may even be able to get away with not buying any meals from the cafe car, at all!
+Once we discovered that we can take a tiny cooler onboard with some freezer packs to keep food cold, it opened up a whole range of other possibilities, like bringing our own hummus and more cheese because we can keep it cold and keep it from going bad while we’re onboard.
+Now that we know this, we've been able to get away with not buying any meals from the cafe car, at all!

 Dietary Restrictions